 Intersection guide diagrams.

-1. Roundabout 2.
+- 1. Roundabout - 2.
 Cross intersection

-2. Cross intersection

 Hand out sheets with diagrams, or project screen with diagrams, or draw on whiteboard, or print on a large sheet and use toy cars/bikes/figurines to demonstrate.
 Explain to students that these are pre-learning for onthe-bike activities in the next session.